joshcarp/docs.buf.build/docs/tour/use-a-workspace.md

 The next feature you'll build will enable people to purchase pets by calling a `PurchasePet` endpoint.
 This endpoint requires some information about payment systems, so you'll create a separate module for it that can be shared by other APIs.
-This is the kind of logical separate you often find in larger organizations, where one team would own a `paymentapis` module while another would own `petapis`.
+This is the kind of logical separation you often find in larger organizations, where one team would own a `paymentapis` module while another would own `petapis`.